Get Started

 To get the service write to email@example.com.

-Verification Service implements all flows, integrations, and the pluggable verification process.
+Verification Service implements all flows, integrations, and the custom user verification process.
 It exposes an HTTP API facilitating those flows and some admin actions that can be used directly or via the provided UI.
 Its endpoints are prefixed with

 Enrolment Admin UI is a SPA and linking to the Verification Service exposes some flows and administrative actions.